refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

 Refactoring code like this can be tricky because it contains serveral async `patterns`.
 To simplify the refactor, it's useful to break down the logic into steps and identify any patterns.

 The `.fetch` using an `async.waterfall`, sequentially executes the following steps (as an array of function references):
  * Requests raw product data in `parallel` (from different API end points) and aggregates the results into an object.
-Each keys maps to an API response
+Each key maps to an API response
  * Creates the product model objects (eg dvd) from the fetched raw data and removes any blacklisted (banned) items.
- * Fetches stock metadata from the products using an asynchronous `map`
+ * Fetches stock (inventory) metadata for the products using an asynchronous `map`
- * Merges stock data with the product and writes `each` product model to the product database
+ * Merges stock data with the product models and writes `each` product model to the product database

  Wow that's a lot of responsibility for a single function!
 Lets break down each step and use async/await where appropriate.